hiDaDeng/cntext/README.md

 ### 4.2 tm.sematic_projection(words, c_words1, c_words2)

+To explain the semantic projection of the word vector model, I use the picture from a Nature paper in 2022[@Grand2022SemanticPR].
+Regarding the names of animals, human cognition information about animal size is hidden in the corpus text.
+By projecting the meaning of **LARGE WORDS** and **SMALL WORDS** with the vectors of different **animals**, the projection of the animal on the **size vector**(just like the red line in the bellow picture) is obtained, so the size of the animal can be compared by calculation.

-Calculate the projected length of each word vector in the concept vector.Note that the calculation result reflects the direction of concept.Greater than 0 means semantically closer to c_words2.
+Calculate the projected length of each word vector in the concept vector.Note that the calculation result reflects the direction of concept.**Greater than 0 means semantically closer to c_words2**.

-The picture below comes from  "Grand, G., Blank, I.A., Pereira, F. and Fedorenko, E., 2022.
-Semantic projection recovers rich human knowledge of multiple object features from word embeddings. _Nature Human Behaviour_, pp.1-13."
+> Grand, G., Blank, I.A., Pereira, F. and Fedorenko, E., 2022.
+Semantic projection recovers rich human knowledge of multiple object features from word embeddings. _Nature Human Behaviour_, pp.1-13.